Šiauliai: Education

-There are 8 gymnasiums, 7 high schools, 16 secondary schools, 7 primary schools, 9 children's non-formal education schools, 29 kindergartens.
+There are 8 gymnasiums, 7 high schools, 16 secondary schools, 7 primary schools, 9 children's non-formal education schools, and 29 kindergartens.
 21,000 students studied in general education schools in 2006.

 Parks

 The city park to the creation of Anton Tyzenhaus essentially graduated Vladimir Zubov.
 The 19th-century park was of a rectangular shape and was similar to English-style freely designed parks.
 For a small fee, citizens were allowed to walk in the park.
 In 1931, the Park and Alley chestnut was officially donated to the Šiauliai city municipality.

 Šiauliai has 16 parks, covering an area of 1,177 hectares.
 Didždvario province and Rėkyvos parks add to the cultural values of the registry.

 Transport

 Šiauliai has always been a major intersection.
-The famous Saulės battle took place near a trade route from Riga to Bubiai and Tauragė.In 1836–1858 Riga–Tilsit (Sovetsk) highway was built near it.
-About 1912, first cars appeared on city's streets.
+The famous Saulės battle took place near a trade route from Riga to Bubiai and Tauragė.
+Between 1836 and 1858, the Riga–Tilsit (Sovetsk) highway was built near it.
+Around 1912, the first cars appeared on the city's streets.